deepsense-ai/db-ally/docs/quickstart/aggregations.md

 ```
 </details>

-Feel free to try other questions like: "What's the distribution of candidates across different positions and countries?" or "What are the top 3 universities with the most candidates?".
+Feel free to try other questions like: "What's the distribution of candidates across different positions and countries?" or "How many candidates are from China?".

 ## Full Example